sovity/edc-ce/docs/getting-started/documentation/oauth-data-address.md

 ### Initiating the Transfer via the UI

-To start a transfer to an oauth2 protected API using the EDC-Ui a transfer with the following `Custom Datasink Config (JSON)` type can be started:
+To start a transfer to an OAuth2 protected API using the EDC-UI a transfer with the following `Custom Datasink Config (JSON)` type can be started:

 ```json